Kareem871/Email-notification-Using-Web-Scrabbing/README.md

 # Web-scrabbing-with-Email-notification

-This program is using Selenium python library to login to a website, then grab some information from it.
-Then using smtplib to send a mail of the information using gmail account.
+Using Selenium library, this script will login to the provided website, grab the needed information from it and using "smtplib" library it will send an email alert using the grabed information with the provided gmail account.